Election surprise lifts Nikkei, Fed keeps dollar bid

 - U.S. dollar holds Friday gains; Treasury yields a bit higher

-SINGAPORE, Nov 1 (Reuters) - Stocks edged higher on Monday, led by a post-election jump in Japan's Nikkei, though bonds wobbled and the dollar firmed as traders braced for central bank meetings in Britain, Australia and the United States to define the rates policy outlook.
+SINGAPORE, Nov 1 (Reuters) - Asian stocks wavered on Monday, with Japanese companies catching a post-election boost but weak Chinese data weighing on the broader mood ahead of policy meetings in the United States, Britain and Australia that are set to define the rates outlook.

-Japan's Nikkei (.N225) rose 2.3% to a one-month high after Prime Minister Fumio Kishida's Liberal Democratic Party did better than expected at Sunday's election, with exit polls showing the party easily retaining a majority. read more
+Japan's Nikkei (.N225) rose 2.3% to a one-month high after Prime Minister Fumio Kishida's Liberal Democratic Party won a unexpectedly comfortable victory, raising hopes for stability and stimulus in the term ahead. read more

-Trade elsewhere was more muted, with MSCI's index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) up marginally.
-Weekend data showing a sharper-than-expected contraction of Chinese factory activity weighed on the mood. read more
+Trade elsewhere was soft, with MSCI's index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) dragged 0.4% lower by selling in Hong Kong after weekend data showed a sharper-than-expected contraction of Chinese factory activity. read more

+S&P 500 futures and FTSE futures drifted 0.2% higher, European futures rose 0.6%.
+Bond markets were calm following the brutal sell-off in short-term rates last month as surging inflation reshaped investors' outlook.

+Commodities also stabilised, with a slight easing of oil prices and a further drop in Chinese coal prices pushing them 50% below last month's record high. read more

-The Fed is the highlight of a week full of central bank meetings likely to move markets, with policy adjustments possible at the Bank of England and Reserve Bank of Australia, as inflation puts upward pressure on the rates outlook.
+The Fed is the highlight of a week full of central bank meetings likely to move markets, with policy adjustments possible at the Bank of England and Reserve Bank of Australia.

 The Fed, which concludes a two-day meeting on Wednesday, is expected to say it will start to taper bond purchases, though markets' focus is on clues about rates lift-off.

-Fed funds futures are pricing hikes beginning early in the second half of 2022 and Goldman Sachs on Friday pulled forward its hike forecast to July from Q3 2023.
+Fed funds futures 0#FF: are pricing hikes beginning early in the second half of 2022 and Goldman Sachs on Friday pulled forward its hike forecast to July next year from the third quarter of 2023.

 "While maintaining the view that most of the inflation we are seeing will prove transitory, a risk management mindset has taken over, and developed market central banks are now changing tack," analysts at Goldman Sachs said in a late-Friday note.

-"The Bank of England looks likely to raise rates (and) the Reserve Bank of Australia appears to have abandoned its yield curve peg ... our U.S. economists now expect the Federal Reserve to start raising rates in July 2022, compared to Q3 2023 previously."
+"The Bank of England looks likely to raise rates (and) the Reserve Bank of Australia appears to have abandoned its yield curve peg."

-The prospect of higher rates sooner has roiled short-dated bonds around the world, straining liquidity in recent weeks, though Monday trade was a little calmer.

-Two-year U.S. Treasury yields rose 2 basis points in Asia trade to 0.5227%.
-Benchmark 10-year yields rose 1.2 basis points to 1.5732%.
-October was the worst month in more than three-years for two-year Treasuries.
+Swaps pricing points a better-than-even chance of the Bank of England hiking on Thursday while the Reserve Bank of Australia will likely make some sort of guidance adjustment after again declining to defend its yield target on Monday.

-A bid crept back in to Australia's battered bond market despite the central bank again declining to defend its yield target.
-Three-year Australian government bond futures were last up 12.5 ticks at 98.720.
+Nevertheless, a bid crept back in to Australia's battered bond market, lifting three-year Australian government bond futures 18 ticks to 98.780.

-The RBA meets on Tuesday and will likely make some sort of guidance adjustment given it has allowed the yield on the April 2024 bond it had targeted at 0.1% was as high as 0.818% on Monday.

-In currency markets the dollar held sharp Friday gains and inched a little higher on the risk-sensitive Australian and New Zealand dollars.
-It rose as far as 114.26 yen and climbed 0.1% to $1.1554 per euro

 Our Standards: The Thomson Reuters Trust Principles.